 The holiday shopping season is a huge revenue opportunity for all e-tailers, regardless of their industry or size.

-Unsurprisingly, email is the go-to channel for e-commerce marketers during this season, whether you want to:
+As the largest ecommerce holiday, you'll want to pull out all the stops.
+Unsurprisingly, email is the go-to channel for ecommerce marketers during this season, whether you want to:

 - Promote your Christmas sale;

 - Recommend gift ideas;

 For the same reason, December is a hectic month in your subscribers’ inboxes.

 To help you stand out from the crowd and get more revenue from your holiday emails, I took a dive into my inbox and put together the seven best Christmas email examples I’ve seen.